j-angnoe/code-walkthrough-compiler/src/index.md

 the walkthrough compiler, i'm telling the story, and the compiler will compile the walkthrough compiler from it :-).

+There's actually a name for this, it's called Literate programming, I'll expand on the literate programming in [this document](on-literate-programming.md)

 ## Why
 Code is perfect for instructing computers but a less ideal medium for transmitting knowledge, in my experience.
 I think a compelling story is more effective for transmitting key ideas and subtle considerations that just seeing the code (especially code without comments).
 Our future selves and future collegues will thank us.

-Why PHP: No real reason.
-I'm fairly comfortable with php.
+Why Javascript: No real reason.
+I'm fairly comfortable with javascript.
 But.
 This being a narrative on how to write a walkthrough compiler it's fairly straigh forward to port this to any language, one of the benefits of this form of writing a program i guess.

 ## Installation
 Via repo:
-- Requirements: php 7, linux (posix) (this may be improved)
+- Requirements: node (8+), npm
 - Clone this repository
-- run `npm link` or create a symlink `ln -s ./bin/wlkc /usr/local/bin/wlkc` to make wlkc available on your system.
+- run `npm link` or create a symlink `ln -s ./build/bin/wlkc /usr/local/bin/wlkc` to make wlkc available on your system.
 - See that it works.